 ● Create training if needed, or update training content as needed, or create a training partner net- work.
 Also, make sure to update exams in a timely fashion.

 Feeling intimidated?
 Embrace the challenge!
 Live it, breathe it, enjoy it — and keep at it.

 In my next article addressing this topic, we will go into more detail on improving your program and taking it to the next level.
 We’ll go into marketing, ROI, leveraging surveys, establishing benefits, recertification, credential management, and creating a buzz!

 NOTE: Want to create your own certification program?
 This is Part 1 of 2.
-The second article addressing this topic will be printed in the upcoming Winter Edition (published in January) of Certification Magazine.
+The second article addressing this topic was printed in the 2017 Winter Edition of Certification Magazine.